 The data panel displays information about simulated test vectors and detected faults.
-In fault simulation mode you can click on the row of a given vector and have a visualization which faults are detected.
-In signal (waveform) mode you can select all the signals in interest and leave out those which are not.
+In the fault simulation mode you can click on the row of a given test vector and have a visualization which faults are detected by the given vector.
+In the signal (waveform) mode you can select all the signals in interest and leave out those which are not.